sagemathinc/cocalc-doc/source/getting-started.rst

     * Open projects - a button will appear for each project you have open.
     * |info-circle| **CoCalc** - Information about CoCalc.
 Includes links to tutorials, examples, lists of available languages, libraries, and packages, and real-time stats for the platform.
     * |medkit| **Help** - **Use this button if you have any questions about CoCalc.** If you have a question while you have a file open in CoCalc, clicking **Help** will automatically include a link to the file in your request, allowing our support team to understand the issue better.
 If you are getting a result that you don't expect, it helps to include steps for us to reproduce the problem.
-    * **Account** - Click here to update your profile, sign out, order subscriptions, view your upgrades, add SSH keys, and check on support tickets.
+    * **Account** - Click here to update your profile, sign out, order subscriptions, view your upgrades, add `SSH Keys <http://blog.sagemath.com/cocalc/2017/09/08/using-ssh-with-cocalc.html>`_, and check on support tickets.
     * |bell| **Notifications** - A count is displayed over the bell if there are chat updates or file edits in projects you own or collaborate on.
     * |wifi| **Connection Status**.
 The number to the right of the icon is the round-trip time for data between your computer and CoCalc.
     * |expand| **Fullscreen Mode** - Clicking here will toggle fullscreen mode, in which the project and file toolbars are shown or hidden.